ArduPilot/ardupilot_wiki/antennatracker/source/index.rst

 the range over which signals can be both sent and received from a ground station.

+If your a developer wanting to work on AntennaTracker please join the ArduPilot gitter chat channel which can be found in the Community menu above.

+If your a user looking for support on the AntennaTracker please go to the support forums which can be found under the Community menu above.

 ..  youtube:: 8GCqYTDYZaM
     :width: 100%